DasParijat/Prims-Dungeon/README.md

 	- Get rid of doors and add Room B's doors
 	- Change modulate color of room
 	- Add orb if room B was undiscovered
-- Then tween Room B (base room) to go smaller and fade back in
-- For doors, when room is in transition, they are unclickable
 - Doors are managed seperately from room
 	- On each transition, a VBOX generates the correct doors based on what room it's transitioning in
 	- For Room B, it checks through all edges for edges that contain B, then add it as a door
-	- Loop this check four times (with 4 being the max number of doors in a room)

 ### Door/Edge:
 - {Room 1 = Room(), Room 2 = Room(), Weight/Cost : int, is_locked : bool}